-In the past, local stakeholders have been largely left out of the development equation.
-When SEWA first began working in Banaskantha, it was found that few villagers had ever participated in open negotiations amongst themselves or with the Government.
-Nevertheless, SEWA found that local communities were eager to be involved as they are the ones who bare the brunt of misdirected development efforts.
+When SEWA first began working in Banaskantha, it found that few poor rural women had ever participated in open negotiations amongst themselves or with the government.
+Nevertheless, they were eager to get involved as they bare most of the impacts of misdirected development efforts.
+SEWA's focus has thus been empowering rural women to get involved in local water resource management, so that they can negotiate and cooperate with other organizations; other sectors; and government bodies at the village, block, district, state, national and even international levels.

 The challenge, however, has been increasing their confidence to speak and preparing them to participate in an organized and productive manner.
-Merely "allowing" all stakeholders to participate in Government programs is not sufficient.
-Rather, those with the most at stake (such as villagers and women) must be given, sometimes taught, the capacity to get involved, stay involved, and gain control.
+Merely "allowing" all stakeholders to participate in government programs is not sufficient.
+Currently, those with the most at stake (such as villagers, especially women) have the least experience and power to participate on an equal playing field with higher bodies.
+Rural women must be given, sometimes taught, the capacity to get involved, stay involved, and gain control.
+They also have to be exposed to the different levels of participation.